JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 Use the `PropertiesComponent.getInstance()` method for storing application-level values, and the `PropertiesComponent.getInstance(Project)` method for storing project-level values.

-Since all plugins share the same namespace, it is highly recommended prefixing key names (e.g., using plugin ID `com.myplugin.myCustomSetting`).
+Since all plugins share the same namespace, it is highly recommended prefixing key names (e.g., using plugin ID `com.example.myCustomSetting`).

 ## Legacy API (JDOMExternalizable)